1.1 What are the terms that apply to your Service?

 - its availability to you; and

 - your prior conduct or history with respect to any previous supply by us or a reseller of any goods or service to you.

 These General Terms do not apply to the extent that they are varied in writing between the parties.
 In particular, the Application which you completed in order to receive the Service and the Service Description relating to your required service may provide different terms.
-For example, you may be required to receive the Service from us for a minimum or fixed term that is greater than a month to month period (Fixed Term).
+For example, you may be required to receive the Service from us for a Fixed Term.
 In such cases, your Application and any applicable Service Description will state the specific details of the term that applies.